kristophjunge/docker-mediawiki/README.md

   MEDIAWIKI_DEFAULT_SKIN: vector
 ```

-These 4 common skins are packaged with the container:
+The default skins are packaged with the container:

-* CologneBlue
+* cologneblue
-* Modern
+* modern
-* MonoBook
+* monobook
-* Vector
+* vector

 You can add more skins by mounting them.